GSA/plainlanguage.gov/_pages/resources/articles/plain-language-beyond-a-movement.md

 This passion for the cause is also shown in the articles in the legal journal Clarity which regularly present the social and economic benefits of plain language.
 By the way, the organization Clarity describes itself as "A movement to simplify legal language" (5).
 There's that word "movement" again.

 It is a wonderful thing that people can make a living by delivering the social and economic benefits of clear legal communication.
-It strongly suggests that the movement has succeeded--though, to be sure, there's much to be done in implementing that success and in ensuring that every legal and related document everywhere is easy for its intended audience to understand and to use.
+It strongly suggests that the movement has succeeded—though, to be sure, there's much to be done in implementing that success and in ensuring that every legal and related document everywhere is easy for its intended audience to understand and to use.

 Much to be done indeed.

 ## 3\.
 The success of plain language

-Initially, the plain-language movement focussed on the social benefits of clear legal communication: improving access to justice, and enabling consumers to make more informed decisions.
+Initially, the plain language movement focussed on the social benefits of clear legal communication: improving access to justice, and enabling consumers to make more informed decisions.
 (6)

-In more recent times, plain language proponents moved on to focus on the benefits that plain language can deliver to the people whom the movement was seeking to convert--key decision-makers in business and in government.
+In more recent times, plain language proponents moved on to focus on the benefits that plain language can deliver to the people whom the movement was seeking to convert—key decision-makers in business and in government.
 On the whole, those key decision-makers are more interested in the economic benefits of plain language: improvements in efficiency, effectiveness, and customer satisfaction.
 (7)

 Yet even after this change in focus, many decision-makers outside the legal profession still seem to see plain language as merely a worthy off-shoot of the consumer movement.

-Where the plain-language movement has really succeeded is in its debate with the legal profession about whether plain language is accurate, certain, and precise.
+Where the plain language movement has really succeeded is in its debate with the legal profession about whether plain language is accurate, certain, and precise.
 Plain language won that debate.
 This is shown by the fact that in most English speaking countries, the legal profession no longer argues that it is impossible for a document to be:

 - on the one hand, clear and reader-friendly; and
 - on the other hand, accurate, certain, and precise.

-It is this success of the plain-language movement that has enabled people to earn a living--and more--through plain language.
+It is this success of the plain language movement that has enabled people to earn a living—and more—through plain language.
 And that has created the situation in which it is a little odd to go on calling the plain language thing a "movement".

 ## 4\.
 Is there a problem referring to the "plain language movement"?

 It seems to me that continuing to refer to the "plain language movement" raises 2 problems.

 - First, as I mentioned earlier, there is a minor conflict of interest.
-Plain-language practitioners can end up sending a mixed message, something like: "Join the cause and ... umm... err... use my services".
+Plain language practitioners can end up sending a mixed message, something like: "Join the cause and ... umm... err... use my services".
 One day, that conflict may turn out to hurt the cause.
 - Second, and more importantly, I fear that the misconception that plain language is a movement impedes the acceptance, adoption, and implementation of plain language.
-Let me be frank about this, I think this is a problem for the plain-language movement and for readers and organizations everywhere--and ... umm... err... a problem for my business too.
+Let me be frank about this, I think this is a problem for the plain language movement and for readers and organizations everywhere—and ... umm... err... a problem for my business too.
 (There's the mixed message again.)

-People outside the plain language world who see plain language as a movement usually have a closely related misconception, namely, that plain language is relevant only when writing to "retail consumers"--to the proverbial "mums and dads".
+People outside the plain language world who see plain language as a movement usually have a closely related misconception, namely, that plain language is relevant only when writing to "retail consumers"—to the proverbial "mums and dads".

 That misconception further impedes progress.
-For example, plain language--whether we see it as a movement or an industry--had a major win in 1998, when the United States Securities Exchange Commission implemented regulations that required certain parts of prospectuses aimed at retail investors to be in plain language.
+For example, plain language—whether we see it as a movement or an industry—had a major win in 1998, when the United States Securities Exchange Commission implemented regulations that required certain parts of prospectuses aimed at retail investors to be in plain language.
 (8)

 A few months later I worked on an international prospectus for one of Australia's 10 largest companies.
 A team of US lawyers from one of the most prominent New York law firms worked on the documents.
 They told me about a US prospectus they had worked on a few months earlier in which shares were to be offered to retail investors.
 So they had prepared the relevant parts of the prospectus in plain language to comply with the new SEC requirements.